aibrix/aibrix.github.io/content/posts/2025-11-26-priskv-intro.md

 ### End-to-End Benchmarking

-Across end-to-end vLLM benchmarking on Nvidia H20 GPUs with Qwen3-32B (TP=4) on 8k-token prompts and 200-token outputs at 16 and 32 concurrent requests, PrisKV-powered KVCache offloading consistently delivers substantial throughput and latency improvements over the baseline: at 16 concurrency, request and token throughputs increase by about 4.8x while mean TTFT drops by \~90%; TPOT also falls by \~75%.
-At 32 concurrency, gains are even larger: throughput improves by roughly 6.35x mean TTFT decreases by \~90.7% (4842ms→450ms)with TPOT reductions of 83–84%, as shown in following figures.
+Across end-to-end vLLM benchmarking on Nvidia H20 GPUs with Qwen3-32B (TP=4) on 8k-token prompts and 200-token outputs at 16 and 32 concurrent requests, PrisKV-powered KVCache offloading consistently delivers substantial throughput and latency improvements over the baseline: at 16 concurrency, request and token throughputs increase by about 4.8x while mean TTFT drops by ~90%; TPOT also falls by ~75%.
+At 32 concurrency, gains are even larger: throughput improves by roughly 6.35x, mean TTFT decreases by ~90.7% (4842ms→450ms) with TPOT reductions of 83–84%, as shown in the following figures.

 <p align="center">
   <img src="/images/priskv/priskv-e2e-benchmark-throughput.png" width="30%" style="display:inline-block; margin-right:1%" />